julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 ### DateTime

 Dates were also inconsistent across tables.
-Before analysis, I also needed to convert these dates in date or character format to *date time* format and then split them to date and time separately.
+Before analysis, I also needed to convert these dates in date or character format to *date time* format.

 | Table                       | Date/Time Column | **Current Type** | **Needed Type** | Granularity | Value     |
 | --------------------------- | ---------------- | ---------------- | --------------- | ----------- | -----     |